Gear

 On the outside, the Panga Backpack features QuickGrab™ Lash Points and custom MetalLock™ Hardware that’s tough as nails.
 The ergonomic DryHaul™ Shoulder Straps are as durable as they are comfortable, and the chest straps and waist belt are both removable.

 While you often have to pay a steep premium for the YETI name, the Panga Backpack is actually priced on par with the other premium dry bag backpacks on the market.
-If you need greater carrying capacity, consider upgrading to a Panga Duffel — available in 50L, 75L, and 100L capacities — all of which can be worn around your shoulders like a backpack.
+If you need greater carrying capacity, consider upgrading to a waterproof duffel bag.

 SealLine Boundary Dry Pack